 If a published deadline falls on a weekend, then the following Monday at 5:00 p.m. will serve as the deadline.

-Scholarship recipients attend the Foundation's annual Scholarship Celebration Night event in September which gives scholars the chance to meet the generous donors who make scholarships available at John Tyler.
+Scholarship recipients attend the Foundation's annual Scholarship Celebration Night in the fall for the opportunity to meet the generous donors who make scholarships available at John Tyler.
+The 2016 event will be held Thursday, September 15, at the Chester Campus.
 In addition, scholars are required to attend a mid-year event in January where they discuss how their year is going and compose update notes to their donors.
+This date will be communicated with scholarship recipients.